Hurricane season may be nearing an end, but it’s not going out quietly.

 “We encourage the very three simple steps: get a kit, make a plan and be informed,” Tornetta tells NBC News BETTER.
 “This is key when facing a natural disaster.
 You need to know where to go if you have to evacuate.”

 A storm is by nature chaotic and securing a place with family or elsewhere before the storm reaches landfall is key.
-If family or friends aren’t available, know where the local shelters are.
+If family or friends aren’t available, know where the local evacuation centers are.
 You can find those nearest to you by entering your zip code in the Red Cross app, which is available for free in the Apple Store, Google Play and online.

 Your hurricane kit staples: chargers, food, contact lenses and more